heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 ### Todo

-- Switching between IoSender (PC) and the control via the GRBL_MPG does not yet work.
-It is not yet possible to use both, for example to approach the workpiece with the MPG wheels and then start the CNC program.
 - The rotational speed of the wheels is not yet properly evaluated.
 As a result, the whole thing still runs a little rough.
 - Simultaneous driving of 2-axes over the wheels does not yet work in practice.
-- More axis travel via the screen is not yet possible
+- More axis travel via the screen is not yet possible, but in work....
 - The entire software is still under construction, which is why there is no release yet.